 “We expect this approach to gaining broader index inclusion will increase GFL’s visibility with investors and ultimately drive a wider shareholder base.”

-GFL already has a solid presence in the United States, with Dovigi noting that over two thirds of its revenue comes from there.
+GFL already has a strong presence in the U. S., with Dovigi noting that over two-thirds of its revenue comes from there.

 “The relocation aligns with our expanding presence in this attractive market and is expected to improve our ability to attract highly skilled talent from the U. S. labor pool.
 We will continue to maintain our shared services hubs in both Vaughan, Ontario and Raleigh, North Carolina.”

-GLF is among the largest companies of its kind in North America, employing more than 15,000 people.
+GFL is one of North America’s largest companies in this sector, employing more than 15,000 people.

 Source link